Electoral system of New Zealand: Mixed-member proportional (MMP) representation

 Under MMP, New Zealand voters have two votes.
 The first vote is the electorate vote.
 It determines the local representative for that electorate (geographic electoral district).
+(See also: Electoral boundaries).
 The electorate vote works on a plurality system whereby whichever candidate gets the greatest number of votes in each electorate wins the seat.
 The second vote is the party vote.
 This determines the number of seats each party is entitled to overall – in other words, the proportionality of the House.

 There are two thresholds in the New Zealand MMP system: